jd25/weather-sim/README.md

-This toy model API intends to be flexible to allow for the implementation of meteorological phenomena, but the default implementation is merely some crude mock relationships for demo purposes.
+This toy model API intends to be flexible to allow for the implementation of meteorological phenomena, but the default implementation is merely some crude mock relationships/feedback for demo purposes.

 Weather consists of a Grid and GridHistory.
 Grid contains Cells, and the GridHistory contains Seq[Cells].